MohsinKhan007/Laravel-projects/Blog system CRUD and Authentication laravel 6.0/Readme.txt

 Lasapp:
-	 A simple Blog posts app in which a uuser add a blog and can edit or remove it.
+	 A simple Blog posts app in which a user can add a blog and can edit or remove it.
 The Blog contains title, body and image of each blog post.
 	 The app has a login and register system and in-build laravel authentication and security system.
-A user can only edit or delete its posts.
+An user can only edit or delete his/her posts.